Chemical Hygiene and Communications

 Responsibilities under the Plan:

-• Academic Departments: Principal Investigators (PI) and lab managers are directly responsible for the safety of their workers and ensuring that the chemical hygiene communication is in place and being followed.
+- Academic Departments: Principal Investigators (PI) and lab managers are directly responsible for the safety of their workers and ensuring that the chemical hygiene communication is in place and being followed.
 Each department shall also appoint a Chemical Hygiene Officer (CHO) to serve a leadership role in laboratory safety.
-The name(s) of each department’s CHO shall be submitted to Health & Emergency Management Safety no later than September 1st each year.
-Each department shall maintain site specific training for the department.
+The name(s) of each department’s CHO shall be submitted to Environmental Health & Safety no later than September 1st each year.
+Each department shall maintain site-specific training for the department.

 The CHO is responsible for preventing chemical exposure by laboratory users beyond the permissible exposure limits provided for each potentially hazardous substance by OSHA.